CCOPMM collects data on maternal, perinatal, infant and child deaths.

 - copies of relevant pathology reports.

-- All infant and child deaths that occur before an individual’s 18th birthday.
+All infant, child and adolescent deaths that occur before an individual’s 18th birthday.

 How to report